FlorianWilk/SpotMicroAI/README.md

 This Project is work in progress and documenting my progress on the goal of making a four-legged robot walk.
 It is NOT a working or even finished Project you might want to use!

-I started this Project because i got inspired by some very smart people and projects out there and want to understand and adapt their work on my personal wish to create a small "clone" of BostonDynamics SpotMini.
+I started this Project because i got inspired by some very smart people/companies and projects out there and want to understand and adapt their work on my personal wish to create a small "clone" of BostonDynamics SpotMini.

 My Goal is to create a) a working physical Robot, b) a simulated Environment to be able to c) do RL training to make it walk.